devugo/twitee-server/README.md

-# STOREXPLORE API
+# TWITEE API

 ## Description

-A store management API built with Express and Typescript.
+A social media API built with Express and Typescript.
 This gives APIs from the authentication, authorization, down to the individual entity module.

 ## Dependencies